aptech/docs/docs/CR-strjoin.rst

 Remarks
 -------

--  strjoin differs from strcombine by not adding a delimiter after the last element.
+-  :func:`strjoin` differs from :func:`strcombine` by not adding a delimiter after the last element.
 -  In the case where the input has only 1 column, the delimiter is ignored.

 Source
 ------